raspberrypilearning/anime-expressions/en/step_6.md

 --- /code ---

+**Tip:** CSS uses different comment markers to HTML.
+Multi-line comments start with `/*` and end with `*/`.
+The browser ignores code that is inside the comment markers. `/* Candy colour palette & fonts */` is an example of a CSS comment.

 --- /task ---

 You can also use variables for fonts.
 The `--header-font` is set to `3rem 'Fredoka One', cursive;`